rouzbeh1384/Third-Assignment-Hogwarts/src/main/java/readme.md

 I use try catch in function  for if conterde to a problem print "NOT successful"

 7-Remove :after  student remove a course it should be remove in plan So for this problem I use regex for find this courses in plan Array after find remove it

+8-set grade :after teacher choose the student show the courses that student had then choose the course and enter grade

+9-i show the plan of courses that student had

 ## TEAM